security-notes/infobyte-faraday-wiki/First-steps.md

 And now you are ready to go!

+If you wish to use SSL use our [SSL guide](https://github.com/infobyte/faraday/wiki/SSL).

 Run `./faraday-server.py` to run the server and then `./faraday.py` to start the client.
 Enjoy!

+### Authentication
+#### Commercial

+You can create different types of users through the web UI.
+Those users can login though the same web UI or though a Faraday client using the --login flag (Faraday will ask for the credentials later)

+#### Community
+You can use the couchdb _utils http://127.0.0.1:5984/_utils/ interface to create administrator users, and then edit the couchdb url in your instance with the user's credendials.
+For example: http://admin:faradaypassword@192.168.1.254:5984/